14 pretty perfect picnic spots in Northants…

 Brixworth Country Park, Northampton

 With a view of Pitsford Reservoir, a scenic picnic is most definitely on the cards at this park.
 You can even hire bikes to soak up all of these views across the reservoir.
-Stop off before at the Brixworth Co-op for food, or if it’s BBQ weather go to the butchers that are nearby for some tasty burgers and sausages on the barbie in true British fashion.
+Stop off at Brixworth for food (maybe get a take away from the gorgeous Workhouse Cafe), or if it’s BBQ weather go to the butchers nearby for some tasty burgers and sausages on the barbie in true British fashion.

 East Haddon, Daventry

-If you are feeling a little more spontaneous venture to East Haddon, a small village near Daventry, settle in a field, (which there are plenty of) and marvel at the view of the Althorp Estate whilst enjoying a picnic.
-Select an up-hill spot for the best views and have the picnic for dinner to enjoy the sunset.
-(Maybe too romantic for those with the kids in tow).
+If you are feeling like a trip out west, venture to East Haddon, a small village near Daventry, settle in a field, (which there are plenty of) and marvel at the view of the Althorp Estate whilst enjoying alfresco goodies.
+Select an up-hill spot for the best views and have the picnic for dinner to enjoy the sunset (very romantic, even with the kids in tow).

 Coton Manor Gardens, Coton